MediaCityUK: Transport

 The MediaCityUK tram stop opened on 20 September 2010, part of the Metrolink light-rail system serving Greater Manchester.
 It lies at the end of a 360 m spur from the Eccles Line, which was built as part of Phase 3 of the Metrolink expansion project.
-Trams run to Piccadilly via Harbour City and Cornbrook.
+Trams run to Eccles & Ashton-under-Lyne via Etihad Campus and Piccadilly.
 Across the Media City Footbridge, the "Trafford Park Line" Metrolink extension, completed in March 2020, has a stop at the adjacent Imperial War Museum.

 Vehicular access to the Quays has been improved by the construction of Broadway Link Road, which links the site to the M602 motorway at junction 2, and by the provision of car parking.
 The high-rise 2116 space multi-storey car park was completed in August 2009.
 It is a pre-cast curved structure clad in a mixture of aluminium mesh panels and shaded aluminium tiles, comprising 11 floors of parking above the development's energy centre and commercial units.